profweiliu/environmental-design-capstone/_modules/part-04.md

 Apr 13
 : **Design Progress** <br>
-*In this class, students will work in groups on their final project, focusing on collaborative design development, analysis, and refinement.
-Class time will be used for teamwork.* <br>
+*In this class, Peyton Steger will deliver a presentation on computer representation techniques, providing a practical tutorial to support your final project.
+During the second half of the class, you will have time to make progress on your computer representation and seek help particularly on technical and visualization-related questions.*<br>
+*Location: Gould Hall B15 Computer Lab* <br>
 *Wei Liu is out for 2026 Main Street Now Conference (April 13-15).* <br>

 Apr 20